 This is tool measures the delay in the ECP-network.
 You can specify what you think is classified as "delay" and "expired".
-It's mostly useful for TSOs or those EP that communicate with many different EPs.
-One can use output from this analysis to pinpoint if any remote EP has response time problems.
-The screenshot above says everything, but just to make clear:
+It's most useful for TSOs or those EP that communicate with many different EPs.
+There are too many options to explain in any detail here - test the various examples to see the output.